This BLOG On How To Write Letter Of Explanations To Underwriters Was UPDATED On January 2nd, 2019

 - However, they will require a detailed letter of explanation on the circumstances on why they were late

-- Letter of explanation stating , “Oh, I forgot or Oh, I thought my husband or wife was suppose to pay” will not fly
+- Letter of explanation stating, “Oh, I forgot or Oh, I thought my husband or wife was supposed to pay” will not fly

 - Borrowers who had prior bad credit and still have charge offs, collections, and late payments on your credit report, every single line item on credit report needs a letter of explanation on the reason why you were late